Indigenous data sovereignty for environmental data scientists

 “…An assertion of the rights and interests of Indigenous Peoples in relation to data about them, their territories, and their ways of life”

-• Governance of data: “…Mechanisms to honor, protect, and control their information both internally and externally…” [1]
+Governance of data: “…Mechanisms to honor, protect, and control information internally and externally…”

-“…Indigenous communities must [often] forgo having access to certain types of information about themselves or must rely on outsiders with the requisite resources to obtain this information” [6]
+“…[Indigenous communities must] rely on outsiders with the requisite resources to obtain this information”

 Academia